reiyua/TombayQuitCountdownTimer/README.md

 # TombayRetirementTimerV2
-Rebuilding the retirement timer with Vite instead of create-react-app for better compatibility.
+Rebuilding the retirement timer with Vite and React instead of create-react-app for better compatibility as create-react-app is now deprecated.